The 5 Kosas or Strata of the Mind

 6. The sight of ghosts is created by the cittáńu (mind-stuff) in concentrated thought

-Spirits and ghosts do not exist.
+Actually spirits and ghosts do not exist.

 Thinking about ghosts and spirits in solitude, he or she sees them also in the open.

-This we may call negative hallucination.
+- I call this negative hallucination.

 Those that say that they have seen a ghost do not lie.
 Only the delusion of the mind appears to them as visual perception.

-In such an event the person behaves in such a manner that people start saying that So-and-so is possessed by a spirit.
+In such an event, the person behaves in such a manner that people start saying that So-and-so is possessed by a spirit.

 Theomania or theophanic possession is also of the same variety.

-7. The requital of an action is guided by the (divine) longing for welfare
+3-7.
+The requital of an action is guided by the (divine) longing for welfare

 The punishment for an evil act teaches one to keep away from evil doings.

-8. Out of the intense desire for mukti (liberation), one attains one’s sadguru (perfect master)
+3-8.
+Out of the intense desire for mukti (liberation), one attains one’s sadguru (perfect master)

 9. Only Brahma is the guru, no one else